 1-Develop A Head/Heart Check Routine

 If you are feeling like you hate your husband and it’s from a lack of emotional intimacy, the first step is to have a daily Head/Heart Check.
 Ask your partner what is on their head and heart at least once a day.
 The head is the agenda items, which is what most couples have to talk about to coordinate their schedules.
 The agenda includes everything you did during the day.
 The heart is mad, sad, glad, or fear and why.
 Those are the four main emotional categories so anything you feel will probably fall underneath one of those four.
 Your emotions may be connected to your agenda items from the day or they may have nothing to do with what you did.
 If you don’t know what you’ve been feeling and why, don’t make stuff up!
 Instead, spend a few minutes reflecting on if you felt mad, sad, glad, or fear from the day and the possible reasons.
 Getting in touch with our feelings is a muscle.
 The more you intentionally practice it, the stronger you’ll be at it.
 It’s important to identify what your possible feelings from the day were and why because emotional intimacy is not just listening to your partner’s head and heart but it’s being able to share yours too.
 See the sample below.

 2-Don’t Criticize Your Partner

-To keep the Head/Heart Check constructive, it’s important to not share any negative feelings towards your partner, use the Floor Method separately for that.
+To keep the Head/Heart Check constructive, it’s important to not share any negative feelings towards your partner, use proper conflict resolution in marriage methods for that like the Reunite Tool.
 Therefore, you’ll be discussing negative feelings you have outside of your marriage.
 This could include negative feelings you may have towards your family, friends, and coworkers or it could be more topical such as negative feelings about your career, finances, or health.
 If you share negative feelings towards your partner during the Head/Heart Check, they will start to avoid it because it will turn into daily time to get criticized.

 3-Don’t Give Advice